Steps to start a business in Dubai, UAE

 Company registration and licensing is a simultaneous process.
 However, the entire process of documentation and approvals goes through various stages.
 In this step, you will have to get all the approvals from relevant government authorities as requested by the Department of Economic Development.
 The documents required are different for each company type and activity.

-To start a business in UAE mainland, it is mandatory to find a local partner for your business.
+Earlier, opening a business in Dubai, required to mandatorily find a local partner.
 A local partner or local sponsor must be a UAE national only.
 As per the UAE commercial law, the local sponsor will hold 51% shares in your company.
-There are two types of sponsorships – local sponsorship and corporate sponsorship.
-Finding a trustworthy partner or sponsor can seem tiring, especially for a first-time entrepreneur.
+Finding a trustworthy partner or sponsor can seem tiring, especially for an aspiring entrepreneur looking for business startup in Dubai.
 A business setup consultant can connect you with companies that offer corporate sponsorship where you will be given documented authority and 100% ownership of your business.

 Draft your Memorandum of Association

-It is important to understand the complexities of a Memorandum of Association (MOA).
-Before drafting the MOA for your business, make sure to get expert advice.
-The MOA should be drafted in accordance with the UAE government’s mandates and must also take into consideration your business interests.
+It is important to understand the complexities of a Memorandum of Association (MoA) to start a business in Dubai.
+Therefore, before drafting the MoA, make sure to get expert advice.
+The MoA should be drafted in accordance with the UAE government’s mandates and must also take into consideration your business interests.

 Rent an Office

 Depending on your business needs, you can choose to rent an office unit or opt for a shared workspace in a business centre.
-An office space can also determine the number of visas you can request for from the Department of Economic Development.
+An office space can also determine the number of visas you can request for from the Department of Economic Development (DED).

-Before getting your business license, you must get the Initial Approval from DED.
+Before getting your business license to start a business in Dubai, you must get the initial approval from DED.
 This approval indicates that the UAE government does not object to you starting a business in UAE.
 If you do not receive this approval, you cannot proceed to the next steps in the application process.

 To get your UAE trade license, you will have to submit the following: